If your AC isn’t turning on, try the below tips before calling for professional service. These might help cool things off more quickly.

-- Check Your Air Filter.
-If you can’t even tell your air filter used to be an air filter because it’s so covered in dust and hair, this is likely the problem, suffocating your system, and causing it to go into self-preservation mode and turn off.
-Change it, and make a note on the calendar, making sure you replace your AC filter every 3-months.
+- If your air filter is covered in dust, this is likely the problem.
+The filter is suffocating your system, triggering the AC’s self-preservation mode and turning off.
+Change your filter and see what happens.
+Also make a note to replace your AC filter every three months.

 - Look for a Blown Fuse/Tripped Circuit Breaker.
 This often occurs with power surges, and the problem could affect your system in one of two places:

-- At the main circuit breaker, tripped breakers will show in the halfway position, and must be flipped all the way OFF and then back ON.
+At your home’s main circuit breaker.
+Tripped breakers will show in the halfway position and must be flipped all the way OFF, then back ON.

-(NOTE: If you flip the breaker back on, and it flips again, you’re unit may be pulling electricity – a dangerous problem that requires professional attention.)
+Note: If you flip the breaker ON, but it flips OFF again, your unit may be pulling electricity – a dangerous problem that requires professional attention.

-- See if the Emergency Shut-Off Switch Is Tripped.
-Usually located next to the outside unit in a metal box hanging on your house, if someone has recently worked on the AC unit, they may have accidentally left this switch in the OFF position.
+- See if the Emergency Shut-Off Switch Is OFF.
+This is usually located next to the outside AC unit in a metal box hanging on your house.
+If someone has recently worked on the AC unit, they may have accidentally left this switch in the OFF position.